md-siam/Hackintosh-Legion-Y730_Y740/README.md

 This tutorial is only for Lenovo legion Y730/Y740.
 Back up your important files before starting.
 All files, that you require for macOS installation, are available in my GitHub page.
 So, let’s begin…

 # Download: Hackintosh Tutorial by Siam.pdf
-All files are zipped, so unzib them before use.
+All files are zipped, so unzip them before use.

 # Special Thanks To:
 1. tonymacx86: https://www.tonymacx86.com/